 - Relevant restrictions for use of the pesticide

 Pesticide labels are legal documents.
 Except where otherwise allowed by law, the applicator must conform with all label instructions.
 The most common violations of pesticide law involve use inconsistent with the label.

 PLASTIC PESTICIDE CONTAINER RECYCLING

 Our project’s goal is to provide a place where the community can keep pesticide containers out of landfills, saving money, energy and our environment.
 Recycling plastics are converted into fence posts, pallets, field drain tiles, speed bumps and parking stops.

 The Montana Department of Agriculture purchased a Pesticide container Recycling Truck that drives through the state of Montana and arrives at pre-determined collection sites to collect and grind all clean #2HPDE agricultural pesticide container plastic.
 The Environmental Protection Agency (EPA), Confederated Salish & Kootenai Tribes (CSKT), the Lake County Weed Control and the Montana Department of Agriculture (MDA) are working cooperatively to provide this service to the Flathead Reservation businesses and applicators.

-The drop off location will be at the Lake County Weed Control Facility near the transfer-station off of HWY 93 between Polson and Pablo.
-Containers will be inspected when they are dropped off to ensure that they have been cleaned and other items removed so that contamination does not occur.
+The drop off location is at Lake County Weed Control Facility near the transfer-station off of HWY 93 between Polson and Pablo.

 The containers must be: